Mkdocs: Control Displayed Versions with Mike

 fi

-Looking at the YAML definition, what is important is the newly added Hide Old Releases section.
+Looking at the YAML definition, the important part is the newly added Hide Old Releases section.
 How does it work?
-We use the mike list command to collect the available versions as JSON, we sort them out using the -V argument (natural sort of (version) numbers within text), we go through the list using a for loop, and finally we get the top item from the list and hide it.
-Then we push the changes.
+We utilise the mike list command to collect all the versions as JSON output.
+We sort them out using the -V argument (natural sort of (version) numbers within text), then we go through the list using a for loop, and we get the top item from the list and hide it.
+Finally, we push the changes.
 The versions are sorted from oldest to latest.

 The Mike official documentation is a great source of information.
 There might be a better way of doing something similar.
 Feel free to share your ideas! 😊